Bios-Marcel/cordless/README.md

 Reason to use it:
   * Your PC is not very powerful
-  * Your on a mobile device and value your battery life
+  * You're on a mobile device and value your battery life
   * You just like terminal applications
   * You are scared that the discord client communicates too much with the HQ